OWASP/www-board-candidates/xien_singh_2022.md

 ```

-Thank you for listening and your time.
+Thank you for reading and your time.